KhubaibSattar/hw1/README.md

 ## Purpose

 This homework introduces the idea of using different implementations for the same interface and the resulting impact on running time.
-The interface in this case is a list and the implementations are array and pointer based.
-The implemented list is used for image operations.
+The interface in this case is a _List_ and the implementations are array and pointer based.
+The implemented List is used for image operations.

 ## Background

 For this assignment, you should
-- be comfortable with programming in a high level language, preferably python
+- be comfortable with programming in a high level language, preferably python 3
 - be comfortable with object oriented programming
 - be able to read and understand technical documentation
 - know that a color image is usually stored in RGB format